 As of December 15, 2023, Rocket.Chat has ceased support for connections from cloud services and official mobile/desktop apps to workspaces running legacy versions outside our support window.
 Users on unsupported legacy servers are advised to upgrade to the latest Rocket.Chat version to ensure continued access to cloud, mobile, and desktop applications.
 Each Rocket.Chat version is supported for six months post-release.

 Podman offers a modern alternative to Docker, especially on Red Hat Enterprise Linux (RHEL) and CentOS systems.
-In this guide, you’ll learn how to set up Rocket.Chat using Podman and Podman Compose.

 In this guide, you'll learn how to:

-Preparing a RHEL System for Podman Deployment
+Preparing a RHEL System for Podman deployment

 To run Rocket.Chat with Podman on Red Hat Enterprise Linux (RHEL), you need: